Coast’s Culinary Skills Training Program – A recipe for recovery

 For Charlie, the Culinary Skills program kick-started recovery from years of depression.
 Today, they are so much more than someone with lived experience of mental illness.
 Charlie’s someone with a brighter future.

-Our culinary skills program is now accepting applications for our Spring 2018 cohort, starting on April 3.
+Our culinary skills program is now accepting applications for our Fall 2018 cohort, starting in October 2018.

 For more information, contact Glen Lamont, Program Coordinator, by email or by phone at 604.512.0628.